NebulousLabs/Sia-Support-Docs/hosting/how-to-host-on-sia.md

 The first type of data, uploaded renter data, isn't very practical to back up unless you have additional hard drives lying around with a capacity equivalent to what you're selling on Sia.
 In that case, you'd be better off setting up a mirrored volume with multiple disks to prevent data loss if a drive fails.

 The second type of data, internal host metadata, is equally important.
-Sia installations have been known to corrupt this data if a host does not shut down gracefully \(i.e. a power outage or crash\), and in rare cases, Sia itself can corrupt this data at no fault of the user.
-Without this metadata, your host cannot operate, and it is equivalent to losing all of your renter's data on all storage folders.
-This would result in the loss of all your risked collateral for your host.
-For this reason, you can see why it might be important to back the metadata up regularly.
+In rare instances, users have experienced data corruption if the host was not shut down gracefully \(i.e., a power outage or crash\).
+Without this metadata, your host cannot operate.
+It is equivalent to losing all of your renter's data on all storage folders, resulting in losing your risked collateral.
+For this reason, it is essential to store the host's metadata redundantly \(i.e., RAID1\) or regularly back it up.
 Even if you restore a copy of the metadata which is a few days old, you only stand to lose collateral for data uploaded to your host over those few days.

 Host metadata is located in the `host` folder in Sia's internal data files, which can be found in the Sia-UI by clicking the **About \(i\) icon &gt; Open Data Folder** or in these locations: